FukurouHaiRiyo/turbo-input/README.md

 ## Important Note

-This project was made so I can learn Rust and to have a better understanding on howuser input works in Rust, any suggestions/advice and forks are more than welcome
+This project was made so I can learn Rust and to have a better understanding on howuser input works in Rust, any suggestions/advice and forks are more than welcome.

 ## Changelog